- Mobile Menu Settings

 If you enable Breadcrumbs text typography settings, you’ll be able to change such settings as font family, font size, font spacing, etc.

-You can also set Width for the mobile menu, set the Background color, customize Container border settings, and box shadow.
+You can also set the Width for the mobile menu, set the Background color, customize Container border settings, and box shadow.
 At last, you can set Container padding and border radius.

 In this section, you can choose Label Color, change Item label typography settings, and enable the Items divider option.